 Let’s say that again, just to be crystal clear: the stock market is like an EKG machine and not like an up-moving escalator.
 Some years the market as a whole will not only miss the 7% growth rate, but it will actually lose value.
 Yikes!

 If you’ve got your hard-earned dollars invested in a total market index fund then that’s scary!
 But don’t panic just yet because during other years your investments will grow at a MUCH greater rate than 7%.
 It all averages out over time.

 So this isn’t a smooth ride, but neither is owning a traditional business.
 As a traditional business owner you might put in regular 80 hour work weeks and everything ultimately falls upon your shoulders.
 Being a business owner is stressful whether you’re making widgets or buying stock.

 It’s not easy.
 If it were then everyone would do it.
 But you’re not like everyone else.
 So start planting those trees today and twenty years from now you’ll be glad you did!

-Note: it shouldn’t have to be said, but I’ll say it anyway: you wouldn’t start a business manufacturing widgets without doing a bit of research.
-You wouldn’t buy fine art without educating yourself a bit on the art world.
+It shouldn’t have to be said, but I’ll say it anyway.
+You wouldn’t start a business manufacturing widgets without doing a bit of research.
+Likewise, you wouldn’t buy fine art without educating yourself a bit on the art world.
 You shouldn’t jump right into the stock market if you know nothing about it.
-This post was written to serve as motivation for you to get started!
 If you feel like you know what you’re doing, then jump on in!
 If you don’t then take a bit of time to educate yourself.